Matthew Sweet (writer)

 Matthew Sweet is an English journalist, broadcaster, author, and cultural historian.
-A graduate of the University of Oxford, he has been interviewed on many documentaries about television for the BBC and Channel 4.

 Early life

-Born in Hull, Sweet received a doctorate from Oxford on Wilkie Collins.
+Sweet received a doctorate from the University of Oxford on Wilkie Collins.

 Career

-Sweet was among the contributors to The Oxford Companion to English Literature and was both film and television critic for The Independent on Sunday.
+Sweet was among the contributors to The Oxford Companion to English Literature.
+He has also been a director's assistant at the Royal Shakespeare Company, a columnist for The Big Issue and a film critic for The Independent on Sunday.

 Sweet's book Shepperton Babylon: The Lost Worlds of British Cinema (2005) is a history of Shepperton Studios and the British film business from the silent days, and includes interviews with surviving figures from the period.
 A television documentary series was adapted from the book.